open-telemetry/opentelemetry-log-collection/operator/builtin/input/file/design.md

 ### Detailed Poll Cycle

+_Note: The following steps are presented starting mid poll cycle._

 1. Matching
     1. Find files that match the `include` setting.
 The files are known only by their paths.
     2. Discard any of these files that match the `exclude` setting.